MarkBennett/IntroToJsTdd/README.markdown

 To get started we've downloaded qUnit and created a simple scaffolding.

-Clone this repository and reset it to the commit your interested in (in this case the first one):
+Clone this repository and reset it to the commit your interested in (in this case the first one, ac3e163395):

     $ git clone git@github.com:MarkBennett/IntroToJsTdd.git
     $ git reset <commit>